alexyakunin/Stl.Fusion.Materials/Slides/Fusion_v1/Slides.md

 <h2>
 &ndash; Bro, do you have a cache?</br>
 &ndash; I do - but it's so tiny...</br>
-&ndash; We are doomed, the state is eventually consistent!
+&ndash; We are doomed!
+The state is eventually consistent!
 </h2>

 ![bg brightness:0.4](./img/Dinosaurs.jpg)